Why Fossil-SCM is an excellent choice for introductory programming courses

 Fossil also supports importing from SVN and GIT, as well as exporting to GIT.
 So student code is not locked into Fossil, if that was a concern.

-Unlike the other DVCS systems mentioned above, Fossil has a built in trouble ticketing system.
-This is another good habit for students to learn.
+Unlike the other DVCS systems mentioned above, Fossil has a built in trouble ticketing system (also known as a "tracker" in Internet parlance.)
+This is another good habit for students to learn (not every student is an open source expert.)
 Because it is built in, instructors don't have to obtain accounts on a shared ticketing system and distributed credentials to the class.
 Each student can manage their own tickets.
 Instructors can incorporate good ticket tracking and writing into the class easily.

 There is also a built-in Wiki.
 This makes writing documentation a snap and again, it is accessed by a simple command: